Matsyir/pvp-performance-tracker/README.md

 - **Double deaths *not* on the same tick are not tracked.** This can be fixed using the onPlayerDeath event - it's changing how the existing code works around deaths that is tricky.
 - **Darts will often not get counted** as their animation lasts longer than their attack so the animation doesn't change in line with the attacks.
 I don't think this can currently be fixed with how attack styles are determined.
 This probably happens with other fast weapons I haven't found yet.
 Blowpipe works fine.
 - There is no attempt to support multi at the moment, but I would assume it works to a certain extent, on 1 opponent at a time.
+- Attacks before both players took part of the fight are not saved.
+This is done to prevent other interactions during a fight being interpreted as getting a new target.

 I would love to see other features/stats come into this plugin in the future, feel free to submit issues/suggestions & PRs.
 If you find a weapon that doesn't work, let me know as well.